WilliamBuntu/App-Event-1/README.md

-The below are credentials you can use
+The below are credentials you can use to login

  email: 'admin@service.com',
  password: 'Password@123',

- email: 'ben@service.com',
- password: 'password@123',

-Note:
-Service here represent an event